Anicet Abel

-Anicet Abel Andrianantenaina (born 13 March 1990) is a Malagasy professional footballer who plays as a midfielder for Israeli Premier League club Maccabi Bnei Reineh and captains the Madagascar national team.
+Anicet Abel Andrianantenaina (born 13 March 1990) is a Malagasy retired professional footballer who played as a midfielder.

 Career

 AJ Auxerre

 Born in Antananarivo, Anicet began his career in his home town with Ajesaia.
 In 2004, he joined the youth ranks of AJ Auxerre and was promoted to the Auxerre B side by 2008.
 Anicet earned 42 appearances and scored four goals for Auxerre B in the Championnat de France amateur.
 His last goal came in a 2–0 home win against Lyon-Duchère, scoring at the 55th minute, after which he was subbed out in the 90th minute for Bernard Onanga Itoua.

 Chernomorets Burgas

 On 8 September 2011, Anicet joined Bulgarian side Chernomorets Burgas on a free transfer.
 He signed a three-year deal.
 Two days later, Anicet made his A Group debut in a 4–0 home win over Vidima-Rakovski.
 He scored his first goal in a Chernomorets shirt against Svetkavitsa on 17 September in a 3–0 away win, scoring from a shot from 20 meters out.
 On 6 January 2012 he leaves Chernomorets with the pretext that he will retire.
 Anicet became subject of a transfer dispute between CSKA Sofia and Chernomorets Burgas, after his announcing as a CSKA player on 23 January 2012.